Mozeez19/SWISS-initiative-chatbot/README.md

 The chatbot will return:

 - A summary of the initiative
 - Key dates and metadata
-- Relevant sentiment and reactions (if available)
 - Direct links to official documentation